UroLift Treatment for BPH in Oxford, MS

 Results of UroLift are also long lasting.
 No maintenance is needed, which gives patients the ability to quickly return to their regular activities with renewed control over their urinary system.

 Oxford Urology Associates has been recognized as a UroLift Center of Excellence.
-Dr. Brent Hardin is expertly trained using the UroLift System and has treated more than 450 patients using UroLift.
+Dr. Brent Hardin is expertly trained using the UroLift System and has treated more than 535 patients using UroLift.
+Dr. Hardin is Mississippi's leading UroLift procedure specialist having performed more procedures than any other urologist in Mississippi.
 Schedule an appointment in Oxford, MS today to learn more about the UroLift procedure.
 You can reach our office by calling (662) 234-1448.
 We see patients from Batesville, Grenada, New Albany, Tupelo, Greenwood, and the surrounding areas

 The UroLift® System Treatment